humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

         //more code here
     }

 This check uses a simple regular expression that checks for any characters not in the range 0-255.
-If even one of these characters is in the string, then there&#8217;s a non-ASCII character that can&#8217;t be encoded and an error is thrown.
+If even one of these characters is in the string, then there's a non-ASCII character that can't be encoded and an error is thrown.

-The next section&#8217;s primary job is to convert each three eight-bit sequence into four six-bit sequences using bitwise operators.
+The next section's primary job is to convert each three eight-bit sequence into four six-bit sequences using bitwise operators.
 Since each character in the string represents a single eight-bit byte, you can proceed character-by-character through the string:

     function base64Encode(text){